Kim Zolciak Shows Off Her Neck Scar After Surgery for Herniated Disc

 Kim Zolciak is opening up to her fans.

-Zolciak held the impromptu Q&A to pass time while on a plane flight, which she took alongside her daughter, Brielle Biermann, and when asked where she was going, Zolciak simply teased she was headed to "werk."
+Zolciak held the impromptu Q&A to pass time during a flight, which she took alongside her daughter, Brielle Biermann.
+When asked where she was going, Zolciak simply teased she was headed to "werk."

-Zolciak also explained a photo she'd posted earlier showing a scar she'd gotten on her neck, and told one fan who asked what had happened, "Had a couple herniated disc[s] fixed by some screws and plates."
+Zolciak also explained a photo she'd posted earlier showing a scar she'd gotten on her neck, and told one fan who asked what had happened.
+"Had a couple herniated disc[s] fixed by some screws and plates," she wrote.

-During the flight-based Q&A, Zolciak also addressed different aspects of her life, which have been thrust into the spotlight amid her divorce from estranged husband Kroy Biermann.
+Zolciak addressed several different aspects of her life, which have been thrust into the spotlight amid her divorce from estranged husband Kroy Biermann.

 When one fan asked if she'll be staying in Atlanta after her divorce, Zolciak confirmed, "For now, yes."